-Just as winter should be getting ready to die down, it’s decided to keep up its momentum around many parts of the country, which means outdoor running is going to cold, windy, slippery and wet for at least a few more weeks.
+Let’s face it: outdoor running is going to be cold, windy, slippery and wet for many weeks to come.
 Keep your mileage up and stay on track with your spring marathon training schedule with these winter weather training tips from RRCA running coach Danica Lucker, who says, “You can have some beautiful runs in the winter.
 In Colorado we get a lot of sun so we have picturesque beautiful days and it kind of trumps the hardships of the winter weather.”

 1. Don’t over-dress.

 “Most people tend to dress for about 30 degrees colder than what it really is outside,” says Lucker.
 What’s more important than piling on the layers is putting the layers on with strategy in mind.
 “You want base layers—something that wicks away moisture because without that can get you cold—and then something over it for insulation,” the Colorado-based coach explains.
 “You still sweat.
 Just because you cant see yourself sweating doesn’t mean it’s not happening.”
 And for the final top layer Lucker recommends “a good windbreaker.”

 2. Hydrate as if it’s summer.

 “Your body is still sweating and is using more energy to keep warm,” explains Lucker.
 “It’s important drink the same amount of water as you would on a hot day.
 You can still get dehydrated.
 You still need to keep taking in fluids.”

 “In Colorado we get close to 300 days of sunshine a year,” Lucker says.
 “It’s not uncommon to have snow packed ground but a clear sunny day.
 UV rays are still UV rays and you can definitely get sunburnt in the winter.”